andrewliao11/andrewliao11.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-:star: **I'll be on the job market for an industry role starting early 2025.
-If my research aligns with your needs, please feel free to reach out via email.**
+:star: **I am on the job market for an industry role starting mid 2025.
+If my research aligns with your needs, please feel free to reach out via [email](mailto:andrewliao11@gmail.com).**

-:sunny: I will be in Miami for EMNLP'24.
-Drop me an email if you'd like to have a chat or grad a coffee :coffee:

 I am a final-year Ph.D. student at the [University of Toronto](https://www.utoronto.ca) and Vector Institute.
 I am fortunate to be supervised by [Prof. Sanja Fidler](http://www.cs.utoronto.ca/~fidler/index.html).
 Previously, I was an CV/ML scientist intern at NVIDIA Toronto AI lab in 2022 - 2023 and Amazon Astros team in 2024.